 -

 Consider Practical Applications: Think about the practical implications of the volume calculation.
 Are you calculating the volume to determine the amount of material needed for a project?
 Or are you calculating the capacity of a container?
-Understanding the context will help you ensure that your calculations are accurate and relevant.
+Understanding the context will help you see to it that your calculations are accurate and relevant.

 - Example: If you are calculating the volume of a planter box to determine how much soil to buy, consider that the soil may compact over time, so you may need to add a bit extra.